-- Documentation of groundwater well monitoring results including time series of water levels, trend analyses, and relationships of the identified trends to Proposed Action activities. - A map of participating groundwater wells. - Mitigation actions to address impacts to groundwater.
+- Documentation of groundwater well monitoring results including time series of water levels, trend analyses, and relationships of the identified trends to Proposed Action activities. - A map of participating groundwater wells. - Mitigation to address impacts to groundwater caused by the Proposed Action.